--

 Your name:

 Pupil's name:

 Address:

 Date:

 Daytime telephone No:

-Please give deta ails of your complaint (use a continuation sheet if necessary)

-What action have you already taken to to you speak to and what was the response ?
-(Who did
+Please give details of your complaint (use a continuation sheet if necessary) What action have you already taken to try to resolve your complaint?
+(Who did you speak to and what was the response?)

-What action do you feel might resolve th

-Are you attaching any paperwork?
-If so, please give details
+What action do you feel might resolve the e problem?
+Are used officer on a new second start of the second Are you attaching any paperwork?
+If so, i blease give details Signature: Date: Contact details:

-Signature: details:

-Contact details:

 For Office use only: Date of

 meeting

 People Present

 Discussion and Action Agreed

 Copied to: For File: Stage 2 To Academy Trust: Stage 3

-T TO ACADEMY TRUST STADE S